MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/datawiza-with-azure-ad.md

    ![Architecture diagram of the authentication process for user access to an on-premises application.](./media/datawiza-with-azure-active-directory/datawiza-architecture-diagram.png)

 1. The user requests access to the on-premises or cloud-hosted application.
 DAP proxies the request to the application.
 2. DAP checks user authentication state.
-If there is no session token, or the session token is invalid, DAP sends the user request to Azure AD for authentication.
+If there's no session token, or the session token is invalid, DAP sends the user request to Azure AD for authentication.
 3. Azure AD sends the user request to the endpoint specified during DAP registration in the Azure AD tenant.
 4. DAP evaluates policies and attribute values to be included in HTTP headers forwarded to the application.
 DAP might call out to the identity provider to retrieve the information to set the header values correctly.
 DAP sets the header values and sends the request to the application.
 5. The user is authenticated and is granted access.